stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 The usefulness of applicative functors as a middle ground between functor and monad was discovered several years after monads had already been in use in Haskell.
-They where introduced in the article [*Applicative Programming with Effects*](https://www.staff.city.ac.uk/~ross/papers/Applicative.html), which is freely available online and a highly recommended read.
+They were introduced in the article [*Applicative Programming with Effects*](https://www.staff.city.ac.uk/~ross/papers/Applicative.html), which is freely available online and a highly recommended read.